CCRI-Cyberknights/page/README.md

 These requirements ensure the project will be a highly effective and easily maintainable solution for the CyberKnights Club's marketing and resource distribution.
 The files provided show a clear focus on building a professional club image, and this project directly supports that goal.

-## Testing
+## Testing & Debugging Innovation

-The project includes a comprehensive test suite located in the `tests/` directory:
+The project includes a comprehensive test suite with innovative Selenium-based debugging capabilities:

+### Automated Testing
+- **Functional Tests**: Routing, QR codes, resource filtering, cross-page navigation
+- **Layout Tests**: Navigation positioning, footer visibility, content width verification
+- **Visual Debugging**: Automated screenshots and CSS analysis for layout troubleshooting

+### Selenium Debugging Innovation ⭐
+We pioneered the use of Selenium WebDriver for systematic layout debugging:
+- **Objective Measurements**: Pixel-perfect element positioning analysis
+- **Automated Screenshots**: Visual documentation of layout issues
+- **CSS Analysis**: Computed style extraction for debugging conflicts
+- **Cross-Page Testing**: Systematic verification across all routes
+- **Quantitative Analysis**: Mathematical verification of layout behavior

 ### Running Tests